bigrl-team/gear/README.md

 Welcome to the official Github Repository for <font color=rgb(21,110,175)>GEAR</font>, a GPU-centric experience replay system supporting training Reinforcement Learning(RL) models at scale.

-Recent works have shown large sequence models's impressive capability in RL challenges, such as multi-agent, multi-model and multi-task senarios.
-To make the training affordable, RL models are often trained with past experience and parallel framework.
-Given plenty exploration on the accelerating training with distributed GPU servers and multi-dimensional parallelism, the pivotal challenge that hinders the scaling of these large RL models relies in the experience replay systems.
-The systems are required to efficiently manage massive volume of experience data(~100TBs), select large trajectory batch(~K trajectories) and distribute data batch to the training servers according to various parallelism schemas.
-Traditional experience replay systems fail to fulfill the requirements, which inspires the design of GEAR.
+Recent works have demonstrated the impressive capability of large sequence models in tackling RL challenges, especially within multi-agent, multi-model and multi-task senarios.
+To make the training affordable, RL models are often trained with past experience and parallel frameworks.
+Despite substantial progress in accelerating training large sequence models through distributed GPU servers and multi-dimensional parallelism, the pivotal challenge that impedes the scalability of these large RL models is the efficiency of experience replay systems.

+The systems are required to efficiently manage massive volume of experience data(up to ~100TBs), select large trajectory batches(~K trajectories) and distribute data batches to the training servers according to varied parallelism schemas.
+Existing experience replay systems fail to fulfill the requirements, which inspires the design of GEAR.

 ![GEAR-Overview](figs/gear-overview.jpg "GEAR-Overview")
 <p align="center"><b>
 Fig. GERA overview
 </b></p>

-GEAR bridges online/offline RL data with parallely trained models.
-As illustrated in the overview, GEAR serve as a experience replay system enabling distributed trajectory storage and management, GPU accelerated trajectory selection and collection, featuring:
+GEAR provides a powerful bridge between online/offline RL data and parallely trained models.
+As illustrated in the overview, GEAR serve as a experience replay system facilitating distributed trajectory storage and management, GPU-accelerated trajectory selection and collection.
+The system offers:
-* Efficient: GEAR proposes comprehensive optimizations towards data accessing & computation patterns of RL training workflows, including data locality in distributed training, CUDA kernels for trajectory selection, zero-copy host memory accessing from GPUs and etc.
+* **Efficiency**: GEAR introduces comprehensive optimizations targeting the data accessing & selection patterns of RL training workflows.
+The enhancements include optimizing data locality in distributed training, deploying CUDA kernels for trajectory selection, enabling zero-copy host memory accessing from GPUs and etc.
-* Scalable: GEAR revisit the hardware capability(RAM, GPU, NICs) of modern GPU-based training servers, which are often underutilized in conventional DL tasks.
+* **Scalability**: GEAR revisit the hardware capability(RAM, GPU, NICs) of modern GPU-based training servers, which are often underutilized in practice.
 Combining optimizations in architectural design and utilization of hardware resources, GEAR can achieve better scability in distributed RL training.
-* Usable: GEAR provides clean and highly usable interface for distributed deployment, enabling its seamless intergration with existing distributed DL systems like DeepSpeed.
+* **Usability**: GEAR provides clean and highly usable interface for distributed deployment, enabling its seamless intergration with existing distributed DL systems like DeepSpeed.